SharePoint/sp-dev-training-spfx-getting-started/Demos/03-webpart/README.md

 Use the tools installed previously to create a new SharePoint Framework component and test it in the local developer environment.

+> NOTE: The instructions below assume you are using v1.8.2 of the SharePoint Framework Yeoman generator.

 1. Open a command prompt and change to the folder where you want to create the project.
 1. Run the SharePoint Yeoman generator by executing the following command: